 My tough life experiences taught me the power of being humble and the ability to empathize with others.
 My excellent listening skills and natural ability to see the beauty, strengths, and potential in people help me anchor my clients and mirror to them their own powers.
 My coaching style balances the qualities of a tough coach, who sees the ultimate potential of a talented athlete, and a fun cheerleader.

-I bring great sincerity, enthusiasm, trust, fun, and passion to the process and I expect my clients to be just as committed.
+I bring great sincerity, various skills, enthusiasm, trust, creativity, fun, and passion to the process and I expect my clients to be just as committed.